apache/spark-website/committers.md

 greatly encourage contributors who want to work on mainly the documentation, or mainly on platform support for specific OSes, storage systems, etc.

+The PMC also adds new PMC members.
+PMC members are expected to carry out PMC responsibilities as described in [Apache Guidance](https://www.apache.org/dev/pmc.html#policy), including helping vote on releases, enforce Apache project trademarks, take responsibility for legal and license issues, and ensure the project follows Apache project mechanics.
+The PMC periodically adds committers to the PMC who have shown they understand and can help with these activities.

 <h3>Review Process</h3>

 All contributions should be reviewed before merging as described in